Artiume/notepad/README.md

   <img src="https://i.imgur.com/IoHETwA.png" height="120" />
 </p>

-**⚠️ Warning: Notepad is currently a Work-In-Progress (WIP), as a project of [@danteissaias](https://github.com/danteissaias).
-Until we release a first stable version, the project software may not actually be buildable.**
+**⚠️ Warning: Notepad is currently a Work-In-Progress (WIP), as a hobby project of [@danteissaias](https://github.com/danteissaias).
+Until we release the first stable version, the project software may not actually be buildable.**

 Notepad provides a painless interface for publishing professional articles.
 It exposes a minimalist user interface for editing and publishing articles using markdown formatting.